-Smoky, sweet and tangy, this easy-to-make meal is full of flavor and cooks on a single pan.
+Smoky, sweet and tangy, this easy-to-make meal is full of flavor and cooks in a single pan.
 Roasting peppers and tomatoes intensifies their natural sweetness and is balanced by a splash of vinegar.
 Heart-healthy almonds add nuttiness and a satisfying crunch.
-Rainbow trout is an affordable and heart healthy option that is easy to find at your local grocery store, but this recipe works with any white-fleshed fish.
-Use whatever fish your family enjoys, but don’t be afraid to try something new.
+Rainbow trout is an affordable and heart-healthy option that is easy to find at your local grocery store, but this recipe works with any white-fleshed fish.
+Use whatever fish your family enjoys, and don’t be afraid to try something new.
 Less common mackerel is another excellent heart-healthy option.

 |3 red, yellow, or orange peppers|

 |1 teaspoon olive oil|

 |1 lb rainbow trout or your preferred fish|